 *Mandatory field

 Group Administrator will be a default role for any group.
-By default, a Group Administrator has the access rights of Create Reminder, View Reminder, Update Reminder, Delete Reminder, Verify Contract (for contract module only), and Notification TO.
+By default, a Group Administrator has all access rights except for “Notification CC”.
 In order to assign a user as Group Administrator, Overall Group Administrator will firstly search the user, and then assign him or her as Group Administrator.
 Search as you type feature is required for searching user.

 Example for Role and Access Rights: